-Question: I recently started listening to your podcast.
-I was wondering what the Church teaches on organ donation after death.
+Question: I was wondering what the Church teaches on organ donation after death.
 I have to renew my health card soon (I live in Canada), and I got a form for organ donation.
 I know that it helps others, but I also know that the body is special and that it will be used for our resurrection.
 Hope you can help, thanks!

 Donating a kidney to save the life of another, for instance, can certainly be done with full blessing of the Church to save the life of a friend or relative.
 Donation after death is also acceptable as long as consent is given.